mrbhanukab/Facebook-Backupper/ReadMe.md

 ## Disclaimer

-This script is for educational and personal use only.
 Please respect the privacy and copyright of the owners of the albums you download using this script.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.